Claire Ahuriri-Dunning

 Claire Ahuriri-Dunning (born 1989) is a New Zealand playwright.

 Personal life

 Ahuriri-Dunning was born in Takapuna, Auckland, in 1989.
-She has Ngāti Porou, Ngāti Kahungunu, Scots, German Jewish and Irish Catholic heritage.
+She has Ngāti Porou, Ngāti Kahungunu, Scots, German Jewish, and Irish Catholic heritage.
 She was educated at Glenfield College, and then earned a Bachelor of Arts degree at the University of Auckland.
 She has worked as a software tester and a drama teacher at a high school.
-With her husband James Dunning, Ahuriri-Dunning is the founder of Pearangi Creative and Sky Bear Games.
+With her husband James Dunning, Ahuriri-Dunning is a co-founder of Pearangi Creative and Sky Bear Games.